Anthares101/raptor-blog/dns-tunneling/index.md

 The reason why this works is that normally when captive portals or firewalls rules are setup, the administrators block all TCP and UDP connections when certain rule is met but they forget about checking DNS queries.
 This means that, if all our traffic is routed through DNS, we will be able to bypass all this protections.

+In this article, I will explain two ways of setup:

+- The first one will make sure the tunnel is encrypted like a proper VPN using SSH, easier to setup but only usable on computers or rooted phones.
+- The second is a bit harder to setup but you will be able to use it in both non rooted phones and computers (No encryption though).

 ## Requisites

 - A VPS or machine that can be reached from the Internet for DNS requests without problems.